bvantagelimited/ipification-mobile-sdk-code-snippet/android_sdk_core_document.md

                     }

                     override fun onUnavailable() {
-                        // cellular network is not available, callback Log.e("TestAPI", "cellular network is not available")
+                        // cellular network is not available, call the callback error Log.e("TestAPI", "cellular network is not available")
                     }
                 },